 5. Hamsters: Helpful Rodents

 I mean, how could you not love something with a face like that?
 They may be rodents, but they are the most adorable rodents you can own, and they’re extremely cuddly creatures, too.
 They’re also great if you’re an extremely busy person as most of them don’t require constant attention, and they excel at entertaining themselves and their owners.
 A hospital in London even uses Animal Assisted Therapy (AAT) to help relax their patients.
-Their hospital staff has seen a huge positive effect on patient stress levels, as a result.
-If you’re looking for a companion pet, hopefully this list helps you find one that fits the bill.
+Their hospital staff has seen a hugely positive effect on patient stress levels, as a result.
+If you’re looking for a companion pet, hopefully, this list helps you find one that fits the bill.
 In our humble opinion, you can’t go wrong, as all of the pets above can positively influence your mental health.
 Not only will they help to resolve your lonely feelings, but they can help with depression, anxiety, stress, and more.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.